ApiLogicServer/Docs/docs/index.md

 === "1.
 Create"

-    You use the API Logic Server CLI to create a project from a database, like this:
+    Use the API Logic Server CLI to create a project from a database, like this:

     ```bash title="Create Project using API Logic Server CLI"
     ApiLogicServer create --db_url=sqlite:///sample_db.sqlite --project_name=ApiLogicProject